tersesystems/blindsight/docs/src/main/paradox/setup/logstash.md

 # Logback with Logstash

-The recommended option for Logback is to use `blindsight-logstash`, which includes source information (line, file, enclosing) as @ref:[logstash markers](../usage/dsl.md) on the logger and provides a mapping for `Arguments` and `Markers`.
+The recommended option for Logback is to use `blindsight-logstash`.

+Structured Logging is provided through the @ref:[DSL](../usage/dsl.md) on the logger and provides a mapping for @scaladoc[Argument](com.tersesystems.blindsight.Argument) and @scaladoc[Markers](com.tersesystems.blindsight.Markers) through [Logstash Markers and StructuredArguments](https://github.com/logstash/logstash-logback-encoder#event-specific-custom-fields).
+Source information (line, file, enclosing) is rendered as logstash markers.

 Add the following resolver: